0 Part Course |

 • Evaluation of projects in emerging markets

-This advanced project financing course trainer has a unique blend of experience.
-His expertise is in Law, Corporate and Investment Banking, Corporate Financial Management, General Management and Workout.
-He has gained a worldwide reputation for the quality and depth of his training courses, including our project financing course, which has been developed and presented over 20+ years.
+Redcliffe’s Advanced Project Finance course trainer has a unique blend of experience: with expertise in Law, Corporate and Investment Banking, Corporate Financial Management, General Management and Workout.
+He has gained a worldwide reputation for the quality and depth of his training courses, which have been developed and presented over 20+ years.
 Further to this, our trainer:

 • Trained as a lawyer at Cambridge and the Middle Temple where he was called to the English bar.

-• 5 years spent with an American bank (Chase), the world’s largest financier of oil & gas projects, as a corporate relationship manager in New York and London.
+• Spent 5 years with Chase, an American bank, the world’s largest financier of oil & gas projects as a corporate relationship manager in New York and London.
 In the 5 years in this role, he was exposed to the development of the North Sea projects and petrochemicals.

-• This project finance course trainer spent 6 years in investment banking in Hong Kong and London (Wardley – the investment bank subsidiary of HSBC), which is primarily involved in mergers and acquisitions and corporate restructurings.
+• Spent 6 years in investment banking in Hong Kong and London (Wardley – the investment bank subsidiary of HSBC), which is primarily involved in mergers and acquisitions and corporate restructurings.

 • 6 years as CFO of a public group with a joint head office in the United States and Australia.
 In this role, he has engaged in 35 acquisitions, over 20 equity raisings and a large number of complex financings, many of them structured on a limited recourse basis.

-• 18 months responsible for the ‘workout’ of a company in severe financial difficulties, being appointed as General Manager by KPMG.
+• He was also responsible for the ‘workout’ of a company in severe financial difficulties, being appointed as General Manager by KPMG.
 For the past 20 years, our advanced project finance course trainer has acted as an independent consultant and financial trainer.

 On the consulting side of his career, he has been primarily involved in the financial modelling and structuring of power generation, LNG, mining, and petrochemical projects.
 He has also undertaken project vetting for several clients.

-Whilst on the training side, he conducts training courses in Financial Modelling, Loan Documentation, Corporate Finance, Corporate Valuation and M&A, and of course this Advanced Project Finance training course.
+Whilst on the training side, he conducts training courses in Financial Modelling, Loan Documentation, Corporate Finance, Corporate Valuation and M&A, and this Advanced Project Finance training.

-Advanced project finance training provides a comprehensive understanding and coverage of project finance and limited recourse financing from both a lender and a borrower perspective.
+This advanced project finance course provides a comprehensive understanding and coverage of project finance and limited recourse financing from both a lender and a borrower perspective.

-This project finance training course starts with an overview of how the entire project financing approach works and what is involved.
+Advanced Project Finance training begins with an overview of the entire project financing approach: how it works and what is involved.
 These financings are a spider’s web of contracts, so we look at the complex issue of cross-border contractual enforcement including Alternative Dispute Resolution Procedures.
-We then take a particular look at infrastructure projects, including PFI/PPP, which have characteristics that differ from other contexts of limited recourse transactions.
+We then look at infrastructure projects, including PFI/PPP, with characteristics that differ from other contexts of limited recourse transactions.

 • Analyzing the project based on Financial and the associated possible risks and mitigations was excellent